Virgin Atlantic Boeing 787-9 Seat Map & Best Seats (2026)

 🚫 Upper Class seats to avoid

-Features: lie-flat bed, generous suite width, full recline to bed mode, Panasonic eX3 seatback AVOD screen, in-seat power and USB, and Panasonic eXConnect satellite Wi-Fi.
+Features: lie-flat bed, generous suite width, full recline to bed mode, Panasonic eX3 seatback AVOD screen, in-seat power and USB, and satellite Wi-Fi (see the note below on Starlink).

 Premium (Rows 21-25)

-Premium is a 2-3-2 cabin of 35 seats with roughly 38 inches of pitch and seats around 21 inches wide — a meaningful step up from Economy in space, recline and service, with a leg rest and footrest.
+Premium is a 2-3-2 cabin of 35 seats with roughly 38 inches of pitch and seats 18.7 inches wide — a meaningful step up from Economy in space, recline and service, with a leg rest and footrest.

 ✅ Best Premium seats

-- Aisle seats in the centre block (D and G) for easy access without being trapped.
+- Aisle seats in the centre block (D and G) for easy access without being trapped — from row 22 back.
+At row 21 both are compromised by the lavatories immediately ahead.

 🚫 Premium seats to avoid

-- The middle seat E in the centre three-seat block (D-E-G) throughout rows 21-25 — no aisle access and no window.
+- The middle seat F in the centre three-seat block throughout rows 21-25 — no aisle access and no window.
+Note the block is lettered D-F-G; there is no E seat on this aircraft.

-Features: leg/footrest, deeper recline, Panasonic eX3 seatback screen, in-seat power and USB, eXConnect Wi-Fi.
+Features: leg/footrest, deeper recline, Panasonic eX3 seatback screen, in-seat power and USB, satellite Wi-Fi.

 Economy (Rows 45-68)